tomhendra/courses/15-fem-professional/2-deep-javascript-foundations-v3/README.md

 teacher = 'Kyle';
 ```

-- We know the compiler parses variable declarations first, and the variables are initialized at runtime as a second pass.
+- We know the compiler parses variable declarations first, and the variables are initialized at runtime during the second pass.
 - We use the lexical scope discussion to apply this concept.
 - People don't think about this as two passes, but rather as one pass.
-- Hoisting gives a more convenient explanation that there is some magical behaviour, where the JS engine finds those variable declarations and moves them to the top of the scope before execution: literally how hoisting is described.
+- Hoisting gives a more convenient explanation that there is some magical behaviour, where the JS engine finds those variable declarations and moves them to the top of the scope before execution: which is literally how hoisting is described.
 - JS does not do this: it does not move anything around in the code.
 - If you want to find variable declarations further down the block, the only way you can do this is with parsing.
 - Hoisting is therefore a shorthand, a convention to describe something without getting into the details.
-- Hoisting is not necessarily a bad thing, but it's important to understand what really happens to save confusion in future.
+- Hoisting is not necessarily a bad thing, but it's important to understand what really happens to save confusion in the future.
 - It is neither the case that functions get moved:

 ```js